deltafront/CompanyB_Modules/Common/README.md

 #### Properties Utils
 Provides a simple wrapper for `java.util.Properties`.
 It allows a property to be retrieved using a single-line of code.

-#### Simple Regex Utils
-Contains utilities for evaluation of string content.

 #### ToStringUtils
 Provides custom representations of Iterables and Maps.